zkorum/legal/README.md

 - Users can choose this global setting in the menu
 - Users can switch Safe Space/Brave Space per conversation

-#### "Post as anonymous by default" settings (won't make it for the initial release in Feb but MAY be later implemented)
+#### "Post as anonymous" (won't make it for the initial release in Feb but MAY be later implemented)

-- Users can choose to appear as "anonymous" or not by default (during onboarding, or in their profile page)
+- Users can choose to appear as "anonymous" or not when creating conversations/opinions/replies
-- Posting as anonymous can also be manually chosen when creating conversations/opinions/replies
-- Upon posting as anonymous, the username is hidden and replaced by "anonymous", and the corresponding content does not appear publicly in the user profile
+- Upon posting as anonymous, the username is hidden and replaced by "anonymous", and the corresponding content does not appear publicly in the user profile.
+The profile picture is also replaced with the static "anonymous" one.
-- In our database, we still link the user content with the user profile, we just don't show it in the frontend
+- In our database, we still link the user content with the user profile, we just don't show it in the frontend.
-- People can still use the broadcast proofs to associate a given "anonymous" post to a particular account
+- To preserve privacy, the proof of posting as anonymous are NOT broadcast to Nostr/p2p network.
 - Users cannot use emoji/claps/agree/disagree/upvote/downvote as "anonymous".

 #### Notifications